TinyCircuits/Thumby-Website/docs/Education/Move-Sprite.md

 thumby.display.update()
 ```

-This next example will show a spaceship sprite that moves around the screen depending on which buttons on the D-pad are pressed, up, down, left, and right.
+This next example will show a spaceship sprite that moves around the screen depending on which buttons on the d-pad are pressed, up, down, left, and right.
 A combination of 2 buttons being pressed will move the sprite between the two directions - so your sprite can move 8 directions using just 4 buttons!

 Note that the spaceship will move off the screen with this code snippet since there is no bounding logic.
 Check out the [bounded ball page](Bounded-ball.md) for more information on keeping a sprite within view.